bmeviauac01/datadriven/docs/en/lecture-notes/architecture/index.md

 ## Backend and frontend

 When we are talking about data-driven systems we often speak about **backend** and **frontend**.
 The frontend is mostly the user interface, that is, the presentation layer (a web application hosted in a browser, a native mobile app, a thick-client desktop app, etc).
 This is what the user interacts with.
-The backend is the service that provides the data to the UI: the APIs, the business layer, the data access, and the databases.
+The backend is the service that provides the data to the UI: the APIs, the business layer, the data access layer, and the databases.

 Depending on the chosen frontend technology, parts of the user interface might be created by the backend, though.
 This is called *server-side rendering*.